-An archaeological evaluation (two trenches) was carried out on land adjacent to Lexden Manor, 8 Colvin Close, Colchester, Essex in advance of the construction of a single detached house and garage.
+An archaeological evaluation (three trenches) was carried out on land between 7 and 15 Marlowe Way, Colchester, Essex in advance of the construction of a-three new houses.
 The development site is located within an area of significant archaeological remains including the Lexden Tumulus (an Iron Age barrow), Lexden Mount (a Roman barrow) and the Lexden cemetery, an area of Late Iron Age and Roman burials.
-A pit and a ditch were uncovered, but a paucity of artefactual evidence meant that their potential relationship to other archaeological deposits in the area could not be ascertained.
+The evaluation uncovered a ditch and quarry pit but, as neither produced any dating evidence, their potential relationship to other archaeological deposits in the area could not be ascertained.